RedisGrafana/RedisGrafana/docs/development/redis-app.md

 Go to `Configuration` -> `Plugins` and enable Redis Application plug-in.

+## Contact Us

-!!! note "If you have questions, enhancement ideas or running into issues, please just open an [issue](https://github.com/RedisGrafana/grafana-redis-app/issues/new/choose)"
+If you have questions, enhancement ideas or running into issues, please open an [issue](https://github.com/RedisGrafana/grafana-redis-app/issues/new/choose).